oracle-livelabs/adb/atp-hol/tut4207/apex-adw.md

     ![Set Primary Key](./images/task-6/set-primary-key.png " ")

 5. Let's hide some columns we do not want showing in the report.
-You can Ctrl/Cmd+Click these columns and change their type to Hidden Column
+Expand the columns list under the report.
+Hide the MIMETYPE, CREATED, and CREATED_BY columns by selecting and changing the "Type" on the right.
+You can Ctrl/Cmd+Click these columns and change their type to Hidden Column in one step.

     ![Hide Report Columns](./images/task-6/hide-report-columns.png " ")